just-the-docs/just-the-docs/sales/proposals/PROPOSAL_PROCESS.md

 >     building trust, remove it.
 Efficient communication that knows just
 >     what to leave out is a great demonstration of confidence and
 >     expertise.
->   - Include an visual or diagrams (about one every 2 pages)
+>   - Include a visual or diagrams (about one every 2 pages)
 >   - Use the active voice, with optimistic tone.
 >   - Mention the customer, more often than you mention your own
 >     company.